 If you ever needed a reason to schedule a date night, here it is!

 So, be realistic about how it can work for you and your partner.
-Whether it’s simply sitting outside together after the kids have gone to bed to talk uninterrupted or scheduling a night out twice a month, make a date with your partner…and make every effort not to cancel on each other.
+Whether it’s simply sitting outside together after the kids have gone to bed to talk uninterrupted or scheduling a “walk and talk,” make a date with your partner…and make every effort not to cancel on each other.

 Studies show that time invested in being alone — together, without the kids or the chores — results in happier couples.
 Plus, if that time alone is spent getting freaky, you could reduce the stress response even more, see a boost immunity, relieve pain and sleep better, too.